rx290/MSDS_Bahria/ML_Finals_Notes.md

     When: Backpropagation is used during the training process to refine the neural network's predictions and improve its performance.

+### When to Stop Training Neural Network

+    Stopping Criteria for Neural Network Training

+    Training a neural network involves repeating forward pass, quantifying dissatisfaction, backward pass, and updating parameters.
+But when do we stop?

+    Common Stopping Criteria

+    1. Weight Changes are Incredibly Small: Stop training when weight updates are negligible.
+    2. Pre-Specified Number of Epochs: Train for a fixed number of epochs (e.g., 100).
+    3. Misclassification Threshold: Stop when the percentage of misclassified examples falls below a certain threshold (e.g., 5%).

+    Key Takeaway

+    Choose a stopping criterion that balances training time and model performance.

 ### Learning

     Learning refers to the process of adjusting the weights and biases of a neural network to minimize the error between predicted and actual outputs.